 How to make Flax Muffins

-This recipe makes 12 flax muffins, so if you want, you can double the recipe and freeze some for later!
+This easy breakfast makes 12 flax muffins, so if you want, you can double the recipe and freeze some for later!

 It's always smart to cook/bake once and eat twice!

 This Gluten-Free Peanut Butter Cookie recipe is proof of that!
-It's so nice to have a few waiting in the freezer for when a craving strikes!
+It's so nice to have a few waiting in the freezer when a craving strikes!

 First, you need to preheat your oven to 350 degrees F. (180 c).
 Then, you can either get out your silicone muffin pan, as we like to do or line a muffin pan with paper liners.

 In a large bowl, you need to combine your dry ingredients.
 Whisk your flaxseeds with cinnamon, baking powder, baking soda, and salt.

 Next, it's time to mix your wet ingredients.
-Place eggs, water, oil, vanilla, and honey in a blender.
+Place eggs, water, melted coconut oil, vanilla, and honey in a blender.
 Blend on high speed for about 30 seconds either in a blender or food processor.

 Now, mix your wet ingredients into your dry ingredients with a spatula just until combined.

 Place the batter in your muffin pan, filling each cup almost to the top—about 90 percent.
 We like to use a cookie scoop, which makes it way easy!

 Bake for approximately 13-15 minutes.
 You can check by inserting a toothpick in the middle, and if it comes out clean, they're done.

 Finally, take your muffins out of the pan and let them cool on a cooling rack.

 Now, it's time to bite into your delicious flax muffin recipe!

-- If you use erythritol or stevia, these work as Keto Flaxseed Muffins!
+- If you use erythritol or stevia, these work as Keto Flaxseed Muffins or Keto snacks!

 - These Healthy Muffins freeze well, so they're a great make-ahead breakfast or snack.

 - The decorative fruit topping is optional but does give them a little personality!

 How to Make Keto Flaxseed Muffins

-As mentioned, you can totally make this Keto-friendly, but using erythritol or stevia instead of sugar or honey.
+As mentioned, you can totally make this a low carb option and Keto-friendly by using erythritol or stevia instead of sugar or honey.

-Add ⅓ cup erythritol to the dry ingredients or ¾ teaspoon liquid stevia to the wet ingredients.
+- Add ⅓ cup erythritol to the dry ingredients or ¾ teaspoon liquid stevia to the wet ingredients.
 Then you'll have the perfect keto snack when done

 How to Freeze